kukulo2011/OpenCovid_ventilator/docs/serial_protocol.md

 before `checksum`.
 That final comma _is_ included in the checksum calculation.

-___TODO:  Decide if this algorithm is OK.
-If a different one is already available/implemented on the controller, that would probably be better.___
 The CRC algorithm is CRC-16-CCITT, as specified by [The CRC Wikipedia Page](https://en.wikipedia.org/wiki/Cyclic_redundancy_check).
 Sample C code to calculate this can be found at http://srecord.sourceforge.net/crc16-ccitt.html.